 A. No, I'm not a taxidermist.
 I could never be a taxidermist because I'm very, very squeamish.

 A. No, probably not.
 Though I can appreciate the art and beauty of taxidermy, I don't think I'd be comfortable keeping a pet this way.
 Having said that, I do have the ashes of one my beloved dogs in an urn near my desk.

 Q. If you love animals why did you write about taxidermy?

-A. Lottie, the main character is an animal lover.
+A. Lottie, the main character, is an animal lover.
 She believes in ethical taxidermy - which means she would never hunt, hurt or kill anything.
-Her focus is to give new life to a creature that had already passed away.
+Her focus is to give new life to creatures that have already passed away.

 Q. How did you come up with the idea?